-As vice president for Administration and Finance/Treasurer, Andrew Dorantes

-  oversees the College’s Office of Business Affairs.
-This includes the areas

-  of finance, budget, audit, investment/endowment, human resources, facilities

-  and maintenance, payroll, student accounts, emergency preparedness, dining

-  services, and the mailroom.
+As vice president for Administration and Finance/Treasurer, Andrew Dorantes oversees the College’s Office of Business Affairs.
+This includes the areas of finance, budget, audit, investment/endowment, human resources, facilities and maintenance, payroll, student accounts, emergency preparedness, dining services, and the mailroom.

-  Dorantes has spoken at various non-profit conferences and written articles

-  for publications such as Business Officer (published by the National

-  Association of College and University Business Officers) on topics including

-  deferred maintenance, financial management, non-profit tax issues, and

-  accounting and auditing issues.
-Dorantes has also spoken at various

-  non-profit conferences on similar topics.
+Dorantes is published in the Journal of Education Finance on the topic of financial crises management in higher education.
+Additionally, he has authored articles for publications such as Business Officer (published by the National Association of College and University Business Officers) on topics including deferred maintenance, financial management, non-profit tax issues, and accounting and auditing issues.
+Dorantes has also spoken at various non-profit conferences on similar topics.

 Dorantes has served on several WASC Senior College and University Commission review teams, as the team member focused on evaluating the financial condition of institutions.
 In recognition of his extraordinary service to the College, Dorantes received the 2010 Henry T. Mudd Prize.